Notice

 Appointments

-Practice Nurses, Practice Pharmacist and Health Care Assistant
+Practice Nurses, Practice Pharmacist, Physician’s Associate and Health Care Assistant

-In a number of cases it might be worth considering an appointment with a practice nurse, practice pharmacist rather than a doctor - examples of this could be for Asthma, COPD and Diabetes reviews and child immunisations.
-Practice nurses and our practice pharmacist are qualified to deal with many conditions and you may be seen more quickly.
+In a number of cases, it might be worth considering an appointment with a practice nurse, practice pharmacist, physician’s associate and healthcare assistant rather than a doctor - examples of this could be for Asthma, COPD and Diabetes reviews and child immunisations.
+Practice nurses, physician’s associates and our practice pharmacist are qualified to deal with many conditions and you may be seen more quickly.
 Our Health Care Assistant can take bloods and check and record your BP.
-She is also qulaified to conduct NHS Health Checks.
-She can administer Shingles, Flu, Pneumonia and B12 injections and vaccinations.
-Making appropriate use of clinician appointments will get patients seen earlier in many cases, leading to what we hope will be higher rates of patient satisfaction.
+They are also qualified to conduct NHS Health Checks and ECGs.
+They can administer Shingles, Flu, Pneumonia and B12 injections and vaccinations.
+Making appropriate use of clinician appointments will get patients seen much sooner in many cases, leading to what we hope will be higher rates of patient satisfaction.

 To make an appointment call the surgery during opening times.

-Appointments can also be made to have routine blood tests taken with the phlebotomist on Monday and Thursday mornings at the surgery.
+Appointments can also be made to have routine blood tests taken with Extended Access clinicians Monday to Saturday.

 Patients can also book telephone appointments for the doctor to call you back.